Curcumin may provide therapeutic effects for cognition

-A team of researchers from the University of California, Los Angeles (UCLA) found compelling evidence of anti-neurodegenerative effects following consumption of curcumin, a common alternative medicine.
+A team of researchers from the University of California, Los Angeles (UCLA) found evidence of anti-neurodegenerative effects in curcumin, a commonly used alternative medicine.

 The study focused on 40 participants, aged 51 to 84, in which they were placed in a randomized trial lasting 18 months.
 Theracurmin was given to participants at a dosage of 90 mg, two times a day.
 The results were published in the American Journal of Geriatric Psychiatry.

 Researchers examined the cognition — memory and attention — of all participants utilizing a variety of verbal and visual tests, including the Buschke Selective Reminding Test and Brief Visual Memory Test-Revised.
 Also, brain scans were conducted of all participants in areas of the brain such as the amygdala, hypothalamus, and posterior cingulate.